TommasoRonconi/scampy/readme.rst

 Meson options
 '''''''''''''

+Build options that can be set by the user when running a :code:`meson build - meson install` build:

-- :code:`full-build`: *boolean*, enables/disables the full build installation.
+- :code:`full-build`: *boolean*, enables/disables the full build installation (default :code:`=true`).
 - :code:`enable-doc`: *boolean*, enables/disables building of the documentation.
-If enabled, docs will appear in the :code:`$PREFIX/share/man` directory
+If enabled, docs will appear in the :code:`$PREFIX/share/man` directory (default :code:`=false`).
-- :code:`enable-test`: *boolean*, enables/disables testing (to run tests after having compiled the project run :code:`meson test -C build_dir` from the root directory of this repository)
+- :code:`enable-test`: *boolean*, enables/disables testing (to run tests after having compiled the project run :code:`meson test -C build_dir` from the root directory of this repository, default :code:`=false`).

 Pre-requisites
 ''''''''''''''